“French Tapestry” at the Clark and Pesto Chicken Kale, White Bean and Tortellini Soup!”

 I started off in one direction, realized it was not leading to the trail and went the other way.
 This did not work either, but I saw the pond peeking through the trees and headed back to the pond.

 After a few mores tries to orient myself to the trail, I knew that I was completely lost and as the sun sank lower in the sky, a small amount of worry trickled into my mind and I decided to call my sick husband.
 With one bar of power on my phone, the call miraculously connected and I said “I think I am completely turned around, please come!!
-I had a good 45 minutes to wait for my rescuer and went back to the lovely bench by the pond; plenty of time to “cool my heels”, mediate and take pictures of the beautiful surroundings.
+I had a good 45 minutes to wait for my rescuer and went back to the lovely bench by the pond; plenty of time to “cool my heels”, meditate and take pictures of the beautiful surroundings.

 I even took a picture of a possible candidate for a “Tree of the Week”!